Carpet Beetle on Carpet

 Carpet beetles are small, oval insects whose larvae are known for infesting and damaging carpets and textiles.
 They can come in various colours - ranging from black to mottled patterns featuring brown, grey, cream, yellow white and orange colours.

 Carpet beetles are often mistaken for clothes moths due to the damage their larvae cause and because they are difficult to spot.
-Similar to moth larvae, they enjoy feasting on natural materials such as wool, fur, silk, felt and leather.
+Like moth larvae, they enjoy feasting on natural materials such as wool, fur, silk, felt and leather.
 This is because they contain the digestible animal protein keratin.

 Types of Carpet Beetles in the UK